mechmove/passwordsgenerator.net-obfuscation/README.md

 This small program is to "scramble" passwords are that available from web sites to ensure you are most likely the only one with that password.
-You should change the input "s" in public string Shuffle(int cuts, string s) to something unique.
+You should change the input "s" in Shuffle(int cuts, string s) to something unique.